makke/little-slack-2/README.md

 ## Little Slack

-* My very first MERN -project, done for learning purposes.
+* My very first MERN -project, done for learning purposes (ie. MongoDB, Express, React and Node).

+* I use Socket.IO for the real-time mesaaging

 * This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).